Team: Programs | Commitment: Career | Location: Washington DC

 - Assist communications staff in developing and maintaining promotional content for project and CNFA websites;

-- Draft scopes of work for consultants and timetables for the design and implementation of specific consultancy mandates; participate in recruitment of highly qualified consultants;
+- Draft scopes of work for consultants and timetables for the design and implementation of specific consultancy mandates; assist in recruitment of highly qualified consultants;

 - Assist CNFA’s recruitment team in the identification and retention of key employees, including local staff;